Last Updated on 25/09/2023

 Kill the Cable Spaghetti

 Cables can be a real pain, both aesthetically and functionally.
-A tangle of cables can be unsightly and can make it difficult to find the one you need.
-Even worse, a nest of cables can denote a fire hazard.
+A tangle of cables can be unsightly and make it difficult to find the one you need.
+Even worse, a nest of cables could be a potential fire hazard.

 If you have a bunch of different cables, tie them together with zip ties or velcro straps.
 This can help avoid having to catty-corner your desk.
 Next, try to organise your cables by type.
 That way, you can group similar cables together and find it easier to reach the one you want.
 You might just want to opt for a cable management system like one of these: